 Enterprise certificate generation

 Once the certificate has been generated, you'll see easy to use options to configure the rogue enterprise access point, and view the challenge data any connected clients provide.
-Generating the certificate will take a moderate amount of time while the WiFi Pineapple gathers random data.
+Generating the certificate will take a moderate amount of time (sometimes up to 5 minutes) while the WiFi Pineapple gathers random data.